eunsolkang/review-analysis-web-report/machineLearning/README.md

  Label sentiment as ```0: neutral / 1: positive / 2: negative```.

-Use sequential model and add LSTM layers to train data.
+Use sequential model and add LSTM layers to train model.
 There should be 3 outputs at the end.
 Therefore I added a layer with 3 outputs at the end.

 Since it is a single label multi classification, softmax is used as the activation function of the last layer, and categorical_crossentropy is used as the loss function.